bsundahl1/Flex1553/readme.md

 In the case of RT mailboxes, each mailbox is a MIL_1553_packet class, which is attached to the MIL_1553_RT class.

+## FlexIO Configuration

+The hardware design of this project relies heavily on FlexIO, which handles the most time critical parts of data transmit and receive.
+This is tied to software via interrupts (still fairly time critical) to handle protocol.
+For detailed information on the FlexIO circuits, refer to the files in the /docs directory.

 ## References